justinyuchi/Hedge_Funds_Portfolio_Optimization/README.md

 ![Distribution of Sector](Graphical_Illustrations/sector_distribution.png)

 #### Factor Model Residuals’ Attributes
-For this example, we can find out even using FF5 risk models, there are still roughly 60% of stocks return variation unexplained.
+For this example, we can find out that even using FF5 risk models, there are still roughly 60% of stock return variation unexplained.
 This is where our optimization algorithm can help, increasing the information ratio based on the covariance matrix of residuals.
 ![Factor Model Residuals](Graphical_Illustrations/residuals.png)

 ### Solutions
 #### Weight of Each Asset (Before and After)
-This graphs showcases the recommended weights adjustment based on our algorithms.
+This graph showcases the recommended weight adjustment based on our algorithms.
 ![Weight Adjustments](Graphical_Illustrations/weights_adjustment.png)

 #### Expected Alpha and Volatility (Daily and Annualized)
-This graph showcases the given constraints on weights, sector weights, factor loadings, expected performance of our solutions compared to the original portfolios.
+This graph showcases the given constraints on weights, sector weights, factor loadings, and the expected performance of our solutions compared to the original portfolios.
 ![Expected Alpha and Volatility](Graphical_Illustrations/alpha_volatility.png)

 #### Contribution of Each Position to Portfolio Risk Exposures
-This graph gives a visualization of before/after factor loading contribution from each stock, so that we can realize whether we depend on only several or overweight several stocks to get desired factor loadings.
+This graph gives a visualization of before/after factor loading contribution from each stock so that we can realize whether we depend on only several or overweight several stocks to get desired factor loadings.
 ![Position Risk Exposures](Graphical_Illustrations/position_risk_exposures.gif)

 #### Contribution of Each Sector to Portfolio Risk Exposures
 In the same way, through this visualization, we can realize whether we overweight several sectors to gain desired exposure to certain risk factors.
 ![Sector Risk Exposures](Graphical_Illustrations/sector_risk_exposures.png)

-#### Weights of Each Sectors (Before and After)
+#### Weights of Each Sector (Before and After)
-We also have to investigate the the weights in each sectors in these rocommended portfolios.
-If we think there are inappropriate allocations, we can impose contraints on our optimizer accordingly.
+We also have to investigate the weights in each sector in these recommended portfolios.
+If we think there are inappropriate allocations, we can impose constraints on our optimizer accordingly.
 ![Sector Weights](Graphical_Illustrations/sector_weights.png)